hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step2-job1.md

-Ensure Minikube is running and ready to accept your upcoming declarations.

-`minikube status`{{execute}}

 Use the Kubectl _run_ command as a simple way to create a Job.
 This command runs the Job in the form of a Pod that contains a single container.
 The app in the container simply generates security keys.

 `kubectl run -i oneshot --image=gcr.io/kuar-demo/kuard-amd64:1 --restart=OnFailure -- --keygen-enable --keygen-exit-on-complete --keygen-num-to-gen 10`{{execute}}